Chase Claypool Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Season Stats

-- Claypool (10 red zone targets) has been the recipient of 12.0% of his team's 83 red zone pass attempts.
+- Claypool has seen the ball thrown his way 10 times in the red zone this season, 12.0% of his team's 83 red zone pass attempts.

+- The Steelers, who rank 22nd in the NFL in points scored, have dropped back to pass 62.1% of the time while running the football 37.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Claypool's matchup with the Browns.